 Innovative Policy

-Turkey is a signatory of the Global MOU and aims to achieve carbon neutrality by 2053.
+The Netherlands is a signatory of the Global MOU; The Netherlands aims for 100% of ZEBs by 2025, and 100% ZEBs stock by 2030; The Netherlands aims to achieve carbon neutrality by 2050.

 Infrastructure